tesserini/kimadmin/README.md

   * A couple of tweaks and fixes to <func.inc.php>
   * The <values.php> file was renamed to <listings.php>, and will be deleted when upgrading.
   * SPAM protection tweaked; the script now checks for bbCode in the form and only has *one* JavaScript field, if enabled.

+## Installation
+Follow the instructions below to install the script.

+* Download KIM Admin (which, if you're viewing this file on your computer, you've already done), and unzip the .zip file into a folder name of your choice.
+For example's sake, we're unzipping into a folder named "kimadmin".

+Go to the rats.inc.php file -- located in the "1.2" folder in your "kimadmin" folder -- and edit the variables the file tells you to edit.
+There's a "STOP RIGHT HERE" note when the editing process ends in the file, so you need only edit the database variable; the table prefix and database engine variables are optional.

+> Many people have complained of the database not connecting despite their details being correct; this is, nine times out of ten, due to the database engine you've chosen.
+If you've chosen 'mysqli' or 'pdo', then select the 'mysql' engine, and your database problems should go away. :')